This printed article is located at http://accordiagolftrust.listedcompany.com/corporate_governance.html

 The Trustee-Manager has adopted a framework of delegated authorisations that has been approved by the Board.
 The framework sets out the level of authorisation and their respective approval limits for business activities, including but not limited to, investments and divestments, capital expenditures and bank borrowings as well as arrangements in relation to cheque signatories.
 In addition, sub-limits are also delegated to various management levels to facilitate operational efficiency.
 Activities and matters which are specifically reserved for the Board's approval, such as acquisition and disposal of assets, financial statements, annual budget, investment proposals and funding, opening and closing of bank accounts, are also clearly set out in the framework.

-The Board comprises five Directors, of whom three are independent and non-executive.
-The Chairman of the Board is Mr Khoo Kee Cheok.
+The Board consists of five Directors, of whom three are independent and non-executive.

 Mr Khoo Kee Cheok (Chairman)

 Mr Yoshihiko Machida (Chief Executive Officer)

 Further information on the Directors is provided in the Board of Directors of the Trustee-Manager section on pages 6 and 7 of the Annual Report.

 The composition of the Board also complies with the BTA and the Business Trusts Regulations 2005 ("BTR") and consists of:

 In addition to compliance with the BTA and BTR requirements, Board composition has been, and will continue to be, based on merit that complements and expands the skills, experience and expertise of the Board as a whole, taking into account the following principles: